California Gov. Gavin Newsom stays in power as recall fails

 The rise of the highly contagious delta variant over the summer dampened Newsom’s positive messaging, as he began to frame the race as one of “life or death” consequences.
 He pointed to Texas and Florida, which were seeing worsening surges as their Republican governors rejected mask and vaccine mandates, as cautionary tales for what California could become.
 When Texas’ new law banning most abortions took effect Sept.
 1, Newsom’s comparison with the GOP state only became more stark.

-The party’s biggest luminaries stepped out for Newsom, highlighting the national stakes.
-Beyond Biden, Vice President Kamala Harris, Vermont Sen. Bernie Sanders and former President Barack Obama appeared in state or in campaign ads to help Newsom drive up turnout.
+The party’s biggest luminaries stepped out for Newsom.
+Beyond Biden, Vice President Kamala Harris, Vermont Sen. Bernie Sanders and former President Barack Obama appeared in the state or in campaign ads.

 National Republican leaders largely kept the contest at arm's length.
 Trump barely commented on the race until the final days, when he suggested with no evidence that the results would be rigged because of mail-in balloting.
 One of the recall's original organizers said his comments would do more harm than good.